 Yes, undergraduate and graduate students are often inventors.
 The ownership of an invention solely developed by a student depends in part on what capacity the student is operating.
 In general students who created IP during a Johns Hopkins course own their contribution to any IP, whereas students who create IP while working in a faculty member's lab (paid or unpaid) do not.

-For more information about students and IP rights, visit: ventures.jhu.edu/wp-content/uploads/2019/03/Students-and-IP-FAQs.pdf.
+For more information about students and IP rights, visit ventures.jhu.edu/ student-IP-policy.